 First you must view the plans and supporting documentation.

-If you wish to object you must write to, or email SDC and send a copy to the Parish Clerk so that we are aware of your views.
+If you wish to object you must write to, or email the planning authority.
+You can also send a copy to the Parish Clerk so that we are aware of your views.
 Unless you have valid planning reasons, your letter will be wasted.

 Listed below are some reasons for objecting to a particular application: